 In a previous article, we showed how to optimize articles using ChatGPT.
 We showed that Google could easily detect AI-generated text and that you always have to ensure your text is unique and not detectable as written by AI.

 At the same time, we showed how you could use ChatGPT for SEO.
 It’s not a complicated process, but you must thoroughly complete each stage to rank your content.

-Offer your own structure for the article to be written by ChatGPT
+Offer your structure for the article to be written by ChatGPT

 The output would be a more unique and human-like text that humans can read and understand.
 Also, you avoid AI tools’ repetitive structures when asked to write on a specific subject.

-Come up with your own input on the AI-generated text
+Come up with your input on the AI-generated text

-SEO experts using AI tools never let articles the way they AI generated them.
+SEO experts using AI tools never leave articles the way they AI generated them.
 They develop their expertise on the subject, give examples, and offer their own experience and thoughts.
-Thus, the text will be more valuable for the readers and Google to rank your text higher in SERPs.
+Thus, the text will be more valuable for the readers, and Google will rank your text higher in SERPs.

 Besides, the AI-detection tools will find it more challenging to detect AI-written text within the article to be evaluated.

 Verify the article with AI-detection software and improve it even more with your own expertise if the case